System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 3. ESD Circuit Design Issues.
-Participants learn how designers develop circuits to protect against ESD damage.
+Participants will learn how designers develop circuits to protect against ESD damage.
 This includes MOSFETs, diodes, off-chip driver circuits, receiver circuits, and power clamps.

 Course Objectives